heitorvrb/kitesurfdb/plan.md

 - [x] Remove top application menu (Window, Edit) - not used

+- [ ] Fix colors in Search dialog
+- [ ] j and k move up and down in the search results list
+- [ ] it shouldn't allow me to open the Search functionality (ctrl+f) without connecting to a database first

 - [ ] deb page in Gnome Software Store says: Version 0.1.3, No details for this release.
 - [ ] Add github as Project Website in Gnome Software Store

-- [ ] Fix colors in Search dialog
-- [ ] j and k move up and down in the search results list

 - [ ] There should be a way to see the view's source query.
 - [ ] When the result is few items and the table as a lot of columns, the horizontal scroll is in the way of clicking on the last record.
 Make the horizontal scroll be on the bottom of the screen always.